Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/smart-feeds.markdown

 Today
 -----

 The Today smart feed will show you articles published in the past day.
+It’s not strictly “today”, but the past 24 hours or so.

 This feed is a great for scanning.
 You can look through the article titles, images and previews to look for something you definitely want to read.